 If you are still in the early stages of the disease, medicated eye drops or ointments can reduce the amount of fluid in the cornea.
 Additionally, soft contact lenses can cover the cornea and serve as a protective barrier.

 If you have advanced Fuchs’ dystrophy, however, surgical intervention may be the best option.
 This method is quite effective and can improve vision for many years.
 There are two options:

 - Replacement of the corneal inner layer: During this procedure, the back layer of the cornea is replaced with healthy donor tissue.

 - Corneal transplant: Also known as penetrating keratoplasty, this procedure replaces the affected cornea with a new, healthy one from a donor.
 Though this method is not used as often as before, it may still be the best option for certain patients.

 Ease the Effects of Fuch's Dystrophy

 Are you experiencing blurred vision, sensitivity, or other symptoms related to Fuchs’ dystrophy?
-If so, schedule a visit with one of our board-certified ophthalmologists to get a comprehensive diagnosis and recommendation for treatment.
+If so, schedule a visit with Erie’s only fellowship-trained corneal surgeons to get a comprehensive diagnosis and recommendation for treatment.
 Contact us online at any time or give us a call at (814) 838-9555.